-The school day is divided into two kinds of work: independent and group.
-Classes are on a college-type schedule of M-Th or T-F (with the exceptions of Math and Spanish/Mandarin which meet daily, Monday, Tuesday Thursday and Friday).
+The school day is divided into two kinds of work: individual and group.
+Classes are on a college-type block schedule of M-Th or T-F.

 Individual work is designed to create a "match" with the skills, abilities, and interests of each student.
 Individual work is assessed individually with mastery assessments that may be written or oral.
-There is an opportunity to do Gifted and Talented work in freshman classes and Honors/AP work in sophomore, junior and senior classes.
+There is an opportunity to do Extension work in freshman classes and Honors work in sophomore, junior and senior classes.
 Parents are asked to support their adolescent by providing a family schedule that allows time and space each evening for schoolwork.
 For concentrated learning to occur, students should study without the distractions of television, music with words, or phones.
-Students' assignments are given out at the beginning of each quarter.
+Students' assignments are given out at the beginning of each unit of study.
 Thus, students know their assignments in advance, so they can learn to plan ahead and avoid conflicts, late night studying or "cramming".